fhiso/tsc-governance/board/by-laws-agm.md

 determines otherwise, and may give cause for removal under Section 9.5 of these Bylaws.

 ### 9.15 Sabbaticals

+A Director wishing to take a break from FHISO may ask the Board for permission to take a sabbatical.
+Sabbaticals must be approved by majority vote of the Board and may be subject to a time limit.
+If approved or as provided in Section 9.14 of these Bylaws, the Director shall be considered on sabbatical until the expiry of any time limit applied to the sabbatical or until written notice of the Director's return is given to the Chair.

-A Board Member may take a sabbatical from FHISO at any time by giving written notice to the Chair or as provided in §9.14, which shall last until written notice of the member's return is given to the Chair.
-In the case of a sabbatical by the Chair, notice shall be given to the Vice-chair.
-A Board Member on sabbatical shall be deemed absent for purpose of Section 8.2 of these Bylaws, and any duties not otherwise reassigned by these Bylaws may be reassigned amongst the Board for the duration of the sabbatical as the Board sees fit.
-A Board Member on sabbatical may participate in all Board activities and retains full voting rights, but is not counted when determining the quorum for Board Meetings.
+A Director on sabbatical shall be deemed temporarily absent for purpose of Section 8.2 of these Bylaws, and any duties not otherwise reassigned by these Bylaws may be reassigned amongst the Board for the duration of the sabbatical as the Board sees fit.
+A Director on sabbatical may participate in all Board activities and retains full voting rights, but is not counted when determining the quorum for Board Meetings.

+### 9.16 Appointed Directors

+If the Board is smaller than the maximum size as determined in Section 9.3 of these Bylaws, the Board may appoint a new Director to the Board, providing that by doing so the number of appointed Directors on the Board does not equal or exceed the number elected by the Voting Members in accordance with Article 15.
+This limit on the proportion of appointed Directors on the Board is waived if the Board drops below the minimum size specified in Section 9.3 of these Bylaws.

+Any person appointed to the Board must meet the qualifications in Section 15.2 of these Bylaws, and must either retire or stand for re-election at the next Annual Board Election.

 Article 9A: Budget
 ------------------